vkinnune/roger-skyline-1/README.md

 Select gpt as label type.

+We need to have two partitions.
+The root partition and the home partition.
+If you have a UEFI system (not a VM)  you need the boot partition, and if you are limited in memory, you probably want swap space.
+The swap space is for when you have limited memory and the operating system can use your hard drive as RAM.

 Select free space and make a new partition of 4.2G.
 Then a second one with 3.8G.
+The bigger one is for the home.

 Write the changes and quit the program.

 ![](pic-selected-220607-1359-21.png)

 If you use `lsblk` it shoud look something like that above.

+#### Creating file systems

+We will create a ext4 file system with the `mkfs.ext4` command in the terminal.

+Make sure to make the home partition the bigger one.

+`mkfs.ext4 -L HOME /dev/vda1`
+`mkfs.ext4 -L ROOT /dev/vda2`